KavrakiLab/robowflex/README.md

 This module offers easy multi-robot motion planning through composing complex worlds with multiple robots.
 Additionally, this module has [manifold-constrained motion planning](http://ompl.kavrakilab.org/constrainedPlanning.html) with a Task Space Region constraint specification.

-## tmpack
-Task and motion planning using `robowflex` as the motion planning layer.

 ## robowflex_doc
 Documentation for all library and module components in robowflex (sans `tmpack`).
 Documentation is automatically generated using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), and is placed in `${CATKIN_DEVEL_PREFIX}/share/robowflex_doc/doc/index.html`.
 The online version exists [here](https://kavrakilab.github.io/robowflex/).